 - Right to restrict processing: You may ask us to restrict or ‘block’ the processing of your Personal Data in certain circumstances, such as where you contest the accuracy of that Personal Data or object to us processing it.
 We will tell you before we lift any restriction on processing.
 If we have shared your Personal Data with others, we will tell them about the restriction where possible.
 If you ask us, where possible and lawful to do so, we will also tell you with whom we shared your Personal Data so that you can contact them directly.

-- Right to data portability: Effective 25 May 2018, you have the right to obtain your Personal Data from us that you consented to give us or that is necessary to perform a contract with you.
+- Right to data portability: You have the right to obtain your Personal Data from us that you consented to give us or that is necessary to perform a contract with you.
 We will give you your Personal Data in a structured, commonly used and machine-readable format.
 You may reuse it elsewhere.

 - Right to object: You may ask us at any time to stop processing your Personal Data, and we will do so: